Nageshbvrch/Solutions-R-for-Data-Science/report.md

 ### Goal:

-To find solutions to all the exercise questions in the book “R for Data Science”.
+To find solutions to all the exercise questions in the book “**R for Data Science**”.

 ## Report: